 Soluble fiber comes from oats, peas, beans, and the fleshy part of fruits and veggies such as apples, carrots and citrus fruits and partially ferments in your gut.
 As it dissolves, it forms a gel-like material that passes through the GI tract slowing digestion and allowing better nutrient absorption.

 If you want to improve your gut health start adding some fiber rich foods to your diet.

 Apple Cider Vinegar

-Apple cider vinegar helps increase the acidity of the stomach, in turn helping your body create more pepsin, the digestive enzyme that breaks down protein in the digestive tract.
-[R] The real benefit comes from improving stomach acid production, which is crucial for the digestive process of the foods that we eat.
+Apple cider vinegar is one of the best supplements for gut health and inflammation because it helps increase the acidity of the stomach, in turn helping your body create more pepsin, the digestive enzyme that breaks down protein in the digestive tract [R] The real benefit comes from improving stomach acid production, which is crucial for the digestive process of the foods that we eat.
 When people don’t make enough stomach acid naturally, this can lead to uncomfortable bloating and gas.
 ACV serves as a nice, natural home remedy for bloating and digestive symptoms.
 Apple cider vinegar is both rich in probiotics as well as acetic acid, which can potentially benefit digestion and gut health.
 If you can’t stomach the actual vinegar, grab yourself some ACV Gummies.